Class Schedules and Catalog Background Image

 • Documentation of extenuating circumstances.

-A student who is subject to academic and/or progress separation may submit a petition to the Committee on Exceptions in compliance with administrative procedures.
-Academic and/or progress separation may be postponed and the student continued on academic and/or progress notice if the student shows evidence of extenuating circumstances or shows significant improvement in academic achievement.
+A student who is subject to Academic or Progress Separation may submit a petition to the Committee on Exceptions in compliance with administrative procedures.
+Academic and Progress Separation may be postponed and the student will continue on Academic or Progress Notice if the student shows evidence of extenuating circumstances or shows significant improvement in academic achievement.

 Students requesting a grade change from one evaluative symbol to another should first attempt to discuss the request informally with the instructor within 60 instructional days and if not resolved satisfactorily, escalate the request as outlined in MCCD Administrative Procedure 4231.